Quo vadis IRA? State-level Deep Dives on Opportunities for Implementation

 The climate crisis is one of the most pressing challenges of our time.
 Achieving our climate goals as well as mitigating and adapting to climate change require a global effort.
 The subnational level must form part of this effort.
 Cities, regions and states are increasingly critical to keeping international climate diplomacy alive.

-This event, as part of the TCB Conference 2023: Multilevel Action for Transatlantic Climate Success, will highlight current trends in climate policy in U.S. states.
+This event, as part of the TCB Conference 2023: Multilevel Action for Transatlantic Climate Success, highlighted current trends in climate policy in U.S. states.

 - Matt Piotrowski, Senior Director of Policy and Research, Climate Advisers (moderator)